SimonStiil/ansible-roles/proxmox/create-cloudinit/README.md

   image_destination: local-lvm        # Default storage for default one node
   image_folder: /var/cloud-images/    # Storage location for downloaded images
   proxmox_vm_bridge: vmbr0            # Network bridge id
-  proxmox_vm_memory: 2048             # Template default Memory (Can be changed when creating a VM
+  proxmox_vm_template_memory: 2048             # Template default Memory (Can be changed when creating a VM
   proxmox_vm_bios: ovmf               # Template default Bios

 Only one template should exists for an ID if you already have a template on ID 9000 change it